cuga-rajal/opensim_apple_arm64/README.md

 	cd opensimulator-libopenmetaverse-*/openjpeg-dotnet

-Download the file _Makefile.osx.diff_ from this repository and place it in this directory.
+Download the file _openjpeg-mac-arm64.patch_ from this repository and place it in this directory.
+This is required for the arm64 architecture or for a fat binary containing that.
 Apply it with the following:

-	patch Makefile.osx Makefile.osx.diff
+	patch -p1 < openjpeg-mac-arm64.patch

 Then build and install the shared library:

 	make -f Makefile.osx
 	cp -f libopenjpeg-dotnet-2-1.5.0-dotnet-1.dylib /path/to/opensim/bin/lib64/libopenjpeg-dotnet-arm64.dylib

+Please note this will work on your system but it will need to be code signed before it will work on other macOS systems.

 -------------
 **Installing ubODE**